 Instructions

-- Then, add water (amount depends on your slow cooker size, add enough leaving about 1.5 inches space from the top so it doesn't spill over).
+- Add chicken and water: Place the whole chicken on top.
+Then, add water (the exact amount depends on the slow cooker size, add enough leaving about 1.5 inches space from the top).
 The chicken doesn’t need to be fully submerged, just almost.
-Optional: add 1-2 teaspoons of Better Than Bouillon for even better flavor.
+Stir in 2 teaspoons of Better Than Bouillon for even better flavor.

-- Add the thyme and rosemary sprigs, Italian parsley, and bay leaves around the chicken, gently pushing down to submerge.
-Cover and cook for 3.5 to 4 hours on HIGH, or 6 to 8 hours on LOW until the chicken is fully cooked through and tender.
+- Add aromatics: Add the thyme and rosemary sprigs, Italian parsley, and bay leaves around the chicken, gently pushing down to submerge.

 Notes